Ava33343/Beach_Ready/README.md

     initial_recommendation = recommended_portfolios(risk)
 ```
 </details>

+* _**Add additional slots to respond based on feedbacks**_
+    * Allow customers to go back and re-select their risk levels
+    * Provide more customized recommendations, e.g. more variety under each `riskLevel`

 * _**Deploy RoboAdvisor on Facebook or Slack on `Channels` tab using Amazon Lex Documentations**_
     * Graphic analyzers are available under `Monitoring` tab on Lex